SE-UP/RSE-UP/chapters/git_advanced.md

 We can also look inside `README.md` and see our changes.
 If we make another change and commit it, that change will also go into the `new_feature` branch.
 For instance, we could add some additional information.

-With the Editor of choice you could something like this:
+With your text editor of choice you could do something like this:

 ```text
 # RSE tutorial - Zipf!